331uw13/Sandbox/README.md

 # Sandbox
-* Easy to use efficient pixel graphics.
+* Easy to use efficient 2D pixel graphics with OpenGL

 todo: create documantation.